top of page

 He is a basic scientist with training in pain neuroimaging, Dr. Moayedi has 15 years of research at the interface of clinical and basic sciences.
 Dr. Moayedi’s approach is to study basic scientific questions in both healthy participants and in clinical populations.
 This allows patients’ experience to shape the focus of the research, allowing Dr. Moayedi to develop clinically meaningful research questions in order to improve the quality of life of patients.
 He has expertise in quantitative sensory testing, multimodal brain imaging, including structural and functional MRI, and working with vulnerable populations.
 He holds grants from CIHR, NSERC, NFRF, Ontario ERA, CFI and NIH.
 He is also on the Editorial Boards of PAIN and PAIN Reports and an Associate Editor at Frontier in Pain Research Methods.
 He founded the international Human Pain Seminar Series, and is a founding chair of the IASP Neuroimaging of Pain SIG.

-Georgia Hadjis is a third year PhD student at the Faculty of Dentistry with a Collaboration in Neuroscience under the supervision of Dr. Massieh Moayedi.
+Georgia Hadjis is the final year of her PhD at the Faculty of Dentistry under the supervision of Dr. Massieh Moayedi.
 Her thesis focuses on the mechanism underlying the interference of pain on cognition using quantitative sensory testing, cognitive tasks, and electrodermal activity.
 Georgia completed her Bachelor of Science in Neuroscience and Physiology at the University of Toronto.
-Georgia is the trainee editor of the monthly University of Toronto Centre for the Study of Pain newsletter, a member of Hellenic Females in STEM, and a Junior Fellow at Massey College.
+Georgia is the Director of Marketing & Communications at UofT’s Graduate Management Consulting Association, the trainee editor of the monthly UofT Centre for the Study of Pain newsletter, and a Junior Fellow at Massey College.

 20220119_012430618.jpg